-- Mountaineer Brand WV Timber Beard Oil best attributes is the scent and the relief of itching and flaking.
+- Mountaineer Brand WV Timber Beard Oil’s best attributes are the scent and the relief of itching and flaking.

-- Also kudos to this brand for adding a substantial amount of oil that is high for the asking price.
+- Also, I’d like to give a shoutout to this brand for adding a substantial amount of oil that is high for the asking price.

-- The scent may be too strong for certain tastes.
+- The scent may be too intense for specific tastes.

 - Beware of irritated skin after several days of use.

-This family owned West Virginia business is a recent starter in 2013.
+This family-owned West Virginia business was started in 2013.